tidwall/gjson/README.md

 ## Validate JSON

-The `Get*` and `Parse*` functions expects that the json is well-formed.
-Bad json will not panic, but it may return back unexpected results.
+The `Get*` and `Parse*` functions expects that the JSON is well-formed.
+Bad JSON will not panic, but it may return back unexpected results.

 If you are consuming JSON from an unpredictable source then you may want to validate prior to using GJSON.